jari69/color-memory/README.md

 # Getting Started with Create React App

 Instructions:
 1.)
-Clone the repository into your local device.
+Clone the repository into your local device.\n
 2.)
-Extract the files.
+Extract the files.\n
 3.)
-Open your terminal and enter into the root directory of the folder.
-4.)
-Install the dependencies and packages using yarn install or npm install.
-5.)
-Once it is done installing then run the project using the command yarn start or npm start.
+Open your terminal and enter into the root directory of the folder.\n 4.)
+Install the dependencies and packages using yarn install or npm install.\n 5.)
+Once it is done installing then run the project using the command yarn start or npm start.\n

 ## Available Scripts